Previously Looked After Children (PLAC)

 Personal Education Plans (PEP)

-There is no statutory requirement for a PEP for previously looked after children.
-However, it is good practice to have regular discussions with the child and their parents, guardians or carers to:
+There is no statutory requirement to complete a PEP for previously looked after children.
+However, it is good practice to continue to have regular discussions with the child and their parents or guardians to:

 Adoption Support Fund